What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 Who does Bill C-8 actually apply to?

 Bill C-8’s direct obligations land on designated operators inside federally regulated critical sectors.
-The bill names categories; specific organizations are added by schedule and regulation.
+The law names six categories of vital services and systems in its schedule; specific organizations are added as designated operators by further schedule and regulation.
 Innovation, Science and Economic Development Canada and the relevant sector regulators set the operational rules, and the ISED Canada site hosts the policy guidance.

-The five anchor sectors are telecommunications under CRTC oversight, banking under OSFI oversight, interprovincial transportation, the nuclear sector under CNSC oversight, and energy infrastructure including pipelines and major power systems.
+The six vital sectors are telecommunications, banking, interprovincial and international pipelines and power lines, the nuclear sector, federally regulated transportation, and clearing and settlement systems.
 A typical Canadian SMB is almost never directly designated.
 What changes for those businesses is what their regulated clients can require contractually.

 Sector Regulator What changes under C-8